Nicky Rackard Cup

-History and format
+History

 Inauguration of the competition

 In 2003 the Hurling Development Committee (HDC) was charged with restructuring the entire hurling championship.
 The committee was composed of chairman Pat Dunny (Kildare), Liam Griffin (Wexford), P. J. O'Grady (Limerick), Ger Loughnane (Clare), Cyril Farrell (Galway), Jimmy O'Reilly (Down), Willie Ring (Cork), Pat Daly (GAA Games Development Officer) and Nicky English (Tipperary).
 Over the course of three months they held discussions with managers, players and officials, while also taking a submission from the Gaelic Players Association.
 The basic tenet of the proposals was to structure the hurling championship into three tiers in accordance with 2004 National Hurling League status.

 The top tier was confined to 12 teams, while the next twenty teams would contest the second and third tiers which were to be known respectively as the Christy Ring Cup and Nicky Rackard Cup.
 There would also be promotion-relegation play-offs between the three championship tiers.
 The HDC also suggested that these games would be played as curtain raisers to All-Ireland quarter-finals and semi-finals.

 The proposal were accepted at the 2005 GAA Congress.
 The Christy Ring Cup and the Nicky Rackard Cup competitions were launched at Croke Park on 8 December 2004.

+Format

 2005-2006

 The twelve participating teams were divided into three groups of four and played in a round-robin format.
 Each team was guaranteed at least three games each.
 The three group winners qualified for the knock-out semi-finals of the competition.
 The runners-up in groups 3B and 3C contested a play-off with the winner playing the runner up in group 3A in a lone quarter-final.
 The winner of that match joined the three group winners in the semi-finals.